NanoX-Lab/3D-CIMlet/README.md

 # 3D-CIMlet

-3D-CIMlet is a chiplet co-Design framework for teterogeneous in-memory acceleration of edge LLM inference and continual learning, developed by [Prof. Haitong Li's group](https://engineering.purdue.edu/NanoX/) (Purdue University). .
+3D-CIMlet is a chiplet co-design framework for heterogeneous in-memory acceleration of edge LLM inference and continual learning, developed by [Prof. Haitong Li's group](https://engineering.purdue.edu/NanoX/) (Purdue University).
 The framework is made publicly available on a non-commercial basis.
 Copyright of the framework is maintained by the developers, and is distributed under the terms of the BSD-3-Clause License.

 <!-- ---